polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

-**Notice** - This package still requires that the username exists in your `magic/users` database, and it is still using the default `magic/roles` table for _authorisation_, as in deciding which roles your users belongs to.
-But at least it provides your with SSO or Single Sign On capabilities in your Magic installation. the main idea of the package is to exchange the password verification in Magic with an invocation to instead **[crypto.password.verify]**.
+**Notice** - This package still requires that the username exists in your `magic/users` database, and it is still using the default `magic/roles` table for _authorisation_, as in deciding which roles your users belongs to - But at least it provides your with SSO or Single Sign On capabilities in your Magic installation.
+The main idea of the package is to exchange the password verification in Magic with an invocation to instead **[crypto.password.verify]**.
 However, first pull in the _"magic.lambda.ad-auth"_ package into your _"backend.csproj"_ file somehow.
 Then make sure you edit your _"appsettings.json"_ file, since this package needs to know your LDAP domain.
 Below is an example of only the parts you